EnvisionIot/developer_bootcamp/5_Application_Development/Java_tutorial/invoking_api_java.md

        }
    ```

-4. Open the `DataController` class and add the following code for returning the queried battery status data through HTTP:
+4. Open the `DataController` class and add the following code for returning the queried battery status data through HTTP.

    ```java
    @RequestMapping("/battery/status/{id}")